 - Is your internet connection fast enough?
 Slow internet connections can cause video calls to freeze or disconnect unexpectedly.

-Having a teaching degree will definitely make you stand out from the crowd but it isn’t necessary.
-If you do want to get some teaching credential, you don’t need to go back to school to get a 4 year degree.
+Having a teaching degree can make you stand out from the crowd, but it isn’t necessary.
+If you do want to get some teaching credentials, you don’t need to go back to school to get a 4-year degree.

-One of the great things about teaching students online via video is students get to interact with you- the teacher, fact to face, wherever you are so long as you have a laptop and an internet connection.
-The world can be your classroom or your bedroom at home can be the classroom.
+One of the great things about teaching students online via video is students get to interact with you- the teacher, face to face, wherever you are so long as you have a laptop and an internet connection.

 - Make sure the room you are in (during your teaching session) is quiet.
 The last thing you want is for a screaming kid and yelping dogs to interrupt your class.

-- You should also make sure the room you are in is somewhat tidy.
-There is something unsightly and distracting about talking to someone on video when you can see their underwear on their bed in the background.
+- Ensure the room where you conduct your online teaching is tidy.
+There is something unsightly and distracting about talking to someone on video when you can see underwear on the bed in the background.

 Teaching English Online Is A Business

-Just because you put up a virtual “open for business sign” doesn’t mean students will come knocking down your door.
+Just because you put up a virtual “open for business “ sign doesn’t mean students will come knocking on your door.

 As with any business, you’re going to have to market your services to prospective students.
 (How else will they find you)?

-Unfortunately, the business side of things can be a big frustrations for English teachers who teach online because marketing your English teaching services can easily take up as much if not more of your time than the actual teaching- especially when you are first starting out.
+Unfortunately, the business side of things can be a big frustration for English teachers who teach online because marketing your English teaching services can easily take up as much if not more of your time than the actual teaching- especially when you first start out.